Part-Time or Full-Time

 Take Your Next Steps With a Community-Centered Program

-The LTS D.Min program pairs the benefits of both online and in-person courses of study for a comprehensive degree program that is 90% online, with short on-campus intensives twice a year.
+The LTS D.Min program pairs the benefits of both online and in-person courses of study for a comprehensive degree program, with short on-campus intensives twice a year.

 Our D.Min program offers convenient online classes that let students pursue higher education without having to quit their jobs or uproot their families.